wmdev0808/PHP/challenge-001/README.md

     ```

 - Homework

   Create an array of any three usernames - perhaps for a "Top Performing Users" section of your website.
 Then, create a loop that displays each username within a list item.

 ## 7. Associative Arrays

+- About

+  Let's stick with arrays just a little longer.
+In this episode, you'll learn the syntax for accessing individual items within an array.
+You'll also learn about associative arrays, which allow you to associate a key with each value.

+- Things You'll Learn

+  - Array Access
+  - Key-Value Pairs
+  - Data

+- Homework

+  Extend the book list from this episode's example to also include and display the release year immediately after the book's title.

 ## 8. Functions and Filters